Bigger the family, more the mouths to feed.

 Land degradation: Role of agricultural practices

-Most of these practices are not tuned with the natural processes and the natural variety found in nature.
+Most of these practices are not tuned to the natural processes and the natural variety of nature.
 That is why, they have been causing land degradation (among other things).

 Consider rice, the staple food for 1/3rd of the world’s population.
 A patch of rice field that needs to be submerged under water for almost 60% of the rice production time.
 Now, multiply that into the number of crops the farmer is forced to harvest every year (about 3 crops).
 In a year, the land is under water for 7-8 months.
 That’s almost like a wetland!
 As this water infiltrates the soil, it would leach a lot of the nutrients deep into the ground.
 The soil pores become compact and/or filled with water.
 Organisms living there are drowned.
 Soils become saline and alkaline, losing their fertility.
 When this water is drained out, it washes away much valuable soil with it.

 Modern agricultural practices have also shifted our agriculture system from a polycrop to a monocrop culture (this may not be quite modern after all).
 Few staple and economic crops are grown extensively, other indigenous varieties are shunned.
 Previously, a single patch of land would have many types of crops being grown in it over the year.
 This would allow the land to replenish itself of lost nutrients, since different crops have different nutrient requirements.
 With monocrops, the diversity of an agricultural ecosystem decreases and impacts other microorganisms and insects that could have stabilized the ecosystem.

 An interesting problem has arisen with increased agricultural potency.
 Previously wasted lands, highly acidic or alkaline lands have now become potential agricultural land, because our new varieties of crops are resistant to harsh conditions.
 For example, the development of wheat varieties tolerant to acid soil conditions with high aluminium content, permitted the introduction of agriculture in sensitive Brazilian ecosystems as Cerrado semi-humid tropical savanna.
 Today, the land there is further depleted in living condition for the native species there, and has resulted in huge biodiversity loss.